-Exams and test questionnaires can enhance users' comprehension of their studied material.
+The Exams can enhance users' comprehension of their studied material.
 Our new Assessment Builder can help you to create an advanced and exciting testing environment!

 To create graded assessments:

-1. Go to Courses and select your created course.
+1. Go to Courses and select the course you want to edit.

-The structure of your assessment consists of the starting screen which can include an introduction to the questionnaire, organized sections with graded questions, and the ending screen.
-The type of questions can be added and customized according to your needs.
-For more information on how to further customize the assessment's structure, you can check this article.
+Your assessment structure consists of the starting screen, which can include an introduction to the exam, organized sections with graded questions, and the ending screen.

-A window will open and you will be able to check all the available types of questions.
-When you decide the type of questions you would like to add, it's time to build the content and customize the questions' templates.
-There are different settings per question type but some of them are general question properties.
+A window will open, and you can check all the available types of questions.
+When you decide the type of questions you want to add, it's time to build the content and customize the questions' templates.

-To enable the Advanced Scoring, hover over the desired question template, click on Edit question, and the sideform will open.
-On the provided options you can find the Score tab, and activate the Advanced Score, where you can set a specific point per choice.
+To enable the Advanced Score, hover over the desired question template, click on Edit question, and the sideform will open.
+You can find the Score tab and activate the Advanced Score on the provided options, where you can set a specific point per choice.

-On the Basic Score, you are able to set the score for the correct answers as well as the score for the incorrect answers.
+On the Basic Score, you can set the score for the correct answers and the score for the incorrect answers.

 The available settings are:

 The Ending Screen appears once a user submits their assessment.
-The widget of the ending's screen has 3 statuses: Pass, Fail, and Pending (awaiting grading).
+The widget of the ending screen has 3 statuses: Pass, Fail, and Pending (awaiting grading).
 You can choose each of those three statuses and modify the respective interface.
-All options on the widget are configurable.
-Having said that you have the ability to add widgets with images, buttons, text, embed code, etc. By clicking on the premade widget, the sideform will open, then you can choose a specific layout template and enable or disable the score details' appearance

 - Pass: When users complete the assessment and pass, they will receive the Pass message.